-- Never block passages to exits and hatches

-- Never hinder access to safety equipment, for instance the switches to the electric system.

-- Never hinder access to fire extinguishers

-- Never make changes to any of the boat's systems (especially the electricity or the fuel systems) or allow an unqualified person to make changes to any of the boat's systems

-- Never smoke when handling petrol or gas.
+- Never block passages to exits and hatches - Never hinder access to safety equipment, for instance the switches to the electric system. - Never hinder access to fire extinguishers located in a box - Never make changes to any of the boat's systems (especially the electricity or the fuel systems) or allow an unqualified person to make changes to any of the boat's systems - Never smoke when handling petrol or gas.